nikolasmcneal/color-discrimination-task/README.md

 ## About

-A Javascript-based implementatoin of a 2AFC color discrimination task.
+A Javascript-based implementation of a 2AFC color discrimination task.

 To run, download the repository and open **index.html** in a web browser.